 Sire Listing Criteria

 For bulls to have a Terminal Sire Index they must be registered with the American-International Charolais Association.
-Each bull must also have an EPD for BWT, WWT, YWT, MAT, REA, HCW, MARB and FAT.
+Each bull must also have an EPD for CED, WWT, YWT, MAT, REA, HCW, MARB and FAT.

 PROGENY PROVEN SIRES: Must have sired at least 3 calves with performance data reported to AICA within the last two years and an accuracy value of .30 or higher.